SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Cosmic Omen

 You learn to use your star map to divine the will of the cosmos.
 Whenever you finish a long rest, you can use a no cost power and until you finish your next long rest, you gain access to a special reaction based on whether you rolled an even or an odd number on the die:
-• Weal: Whenever a creature you can see within 30 feet of you is about to make an attack roll or a saving throw, you can use your reaction to roll a d6 and add the number rolled to the total.
+• Weal: Whenever a creature you can see within 30 feet of you is about to make an attack roll, an attribute check, or a saving throw, you can use your reaction to roll a d6 and add the number rolled to the total.
 • Woe: Whenever a creature you can see within 30 feet of you is about to make an attack roll or a saving throw, you can use your reaction to roll a d6 and subtract the number rolled from the total.